Doctor at Sea (film): Plot

-To escape his employers' daughter, who has amorous designs on him, Dr. Simon Sparrow (Bogarde) signs on as medical officer on a cargo ship, "SS Lotus".
+To escape his employers' daughter, who has amorous designs on him, Dr Simon Sparrow signs on as medical officer on a cargo ship, the SS Lotus.
 The ship is commanded by the hot-tempered and authoritarian Captain Wentworth Hogg.

 Sparrow overcomes initial seasickness and settles into life on board.
-After arriving in a Brazilian port (a local woman demands two hundred cruzeiros from Sparrow), he meets Hélène Colbert (Bardot), a young French woman who is a nightclub singer.
+After arriving in a Brazilian port, Sparrow and the rest of the officers enjoy themselves in a local bar.
+A hostess working there cajoles two hundred cruzeiros from Sparrow, and he meets Hélène Colbert, a young French woman who is a nightclub singer.

-Captain Hogg is ordered to take on two female passengers, Muriel Mallet (De Banzie), the daughter of the chairman of the shipping company, and her friend Hélène for the return trip.
-The unmarried Hogg is pursued by Muriel, who, having her father's ear, promises him almost certain promotion to the rank of commodore within the company if he were to marry her.
+Captain Hogg is ordered to take on two female passengers, Muriel Mallet, the daughter of the chairman of the shipping company, and her friend Hélène for the return trip.
+The unmarried Hogg is pursued by Muriel, who, claiming that she has her father's ear, promises him almost certain promotion to the rank of commodore within the company if he were to marry her.

 Romance blossoms between Sparrow and Hélène, but she declines his tentative marriage proposal.
 However, as they reach home port, Sparrow finds out that she has received a telegram offering her a job in Rio de Janeiro, which he had told her is the destination for his ship on its next trip.
 The film ends as they embrace and kiss.